Magnetocaloric effect for a $Q$-clock type system: Exact and Mean Field Approximation

 We will now analyze the MCE for different values of $Q$ of the $3 \times 3$ lattice, both in the exact case and using the mean field.
 This is presented in Fig.~\ref{deltascompameanfieldexact}, where the cases for a final field of $B=0.1$ (panel (a)) and the case of $B=1$ (panel (b)) with an initial field of $B=0.05$ are shown.
 We first notice that for the value of $Q=4$, what was observed for $Q=2$, associated with the location of the maximum temperature effect for both methods, is also true.
 As the magnetic field increases, the maximum temperature locations become closer.
 However, a considerable error is obtained when extrapolating mean-field solutions for small lattices, and it has to do with the location of the maximum (or maxima) at $-\Delta S$ when we have the cases $Q=6$ and $Q=8$ as we can appreciate in Fig.~\ref{deltascompameanfieldexact}(b).
 From this last figure, it can be seen that both $Q = 6$ and $Q = 8$ present two maxima in $-\Delta S$, vestiges of the double transition present for those values of $Q$ in the model, both for the mean field and the exact calculations.
-We note that the exact calculations indicate that the peak at the lowest temperature is where the greatest effect occurs, while the mean field indicates the opposite; the second peak indicates the maximum value of the effect.
-Our previous work \cite{negrete2021short,negrete2018entropy} shows this phenomenon in the specific heat up to lattice of approximately $7 \times 7$.
-After that value, the second peak observed in the specific heat becomes larger, following the trend shown and observed in the mean-field approximation.
+We note that the exact calculations indicate that the peak at the lowest temperature is where the most remarkable effect occurs, while the mean field suggests the opposite; the second peak indicates the maximum value of the effect.
 In addition, from Fig.~\ref{deltascompameanfieldexact}(a), we observe that in the exact case for the same parameter and lattice configuration, the maximum of the effect is slightly higher for $Q=6$ and $8$ than for $Q=4$.
-Meanwhile, the mean-field indicates that the ordering of the effect from highest to lowest is $Q=4$, $Q=6$, $Q=8$, and finally, $Q=2$.
-In contrast, from Fig.~\ref{deltascompameanfieldexact}(b), we can see that the largest effect is obtained for $Q=4$ independent of the calculation method.
-This is remarkable since previous studies found that when applying thermodynamic cycles using the $Q$-clock model as the working substance, the maximum efficiency and useful work are obtained for the parameter $Q=4$ \cite{aguilera2022otto}.
+Meanwhile, the mean field indicates that the ordering of the effect from highest to lowest is $Q=4$, $Q=6$, $Q=8$, and finally, $Q=2$.
+In contrast, from Fig.~\ref{deltascompameanfieldexact}(b), we can see that the most prominent effect is obtained for $Q=4$ independent of the calculation method.
+This is remarkable since previous studies found that when applying thermodynamic cycles using the $Q$-clock model as the working system, the maximum efficiency and useful work are obtained for the parameter $Q=4$ \cite{aguilera2022otto}.
 These two cases, therefore, indicate that there is a field value at which this inversion observed in the effect maxima occurs.
 For this purpose, we plot in Fig.~\ref{responsedef} the value of the maximum $-\Delta S_{max}$ as a function of the field independent of the location in temperature at which it occurs both for the mean field and for the exact calculation.
 From this plot, we can notice that in the exact case, $Q=6$ and $Q=8$, responses higher than $Q=4$ and $Q=2$ are observed up to a field of approximately $\sim 0.26$.
 After that value, the effect is ordered in the same way as the mean-field results, i.e., in the form:

 equation valid only for a final $B > 0.26$.